 Once your code points to your external files, and the code object is created, you can run the code and specify the files you want to use in your code run.
 In the UI, you can simply select them from a dropdown

 Alternatively, you can also use the SDK.
-See this notebook to use external files via SDK for more detail.
+See this notebook to use external files via SDK for more details.